Tesfamicael/in_house_indexing/README.md

 In-House File and Directory Search Engine

-set up a cron job scheduler on Linux following these steps: open the cron table add a new line to specify the cron job schedule and the command you want to run as follows
+set up a cron job scheduler on Linux following these steps: open the cron table. add a new line to specify the cron job schedule and the command you want to run as follows.

-* * * * * command_to_be_executed
+* * * * * command_to_be_executed.
 - - - - -
 | | | | |
 | | | | ----- Day of the week (0 - 7) (Sunday is both 0 and 7)